Jordan Casteel: Themes and style

 Casteel's practice explores humanity, sexuality, identity, and subjectivity.
-Casteel has almost exclusively painted black subjects, often in varying skin tones based on the light surrounding the sitter from the photographs she takes of her sitters.
+She has almost exclusively painted black subjects, often in varying skin tones based on the light surrounding the sitter from the photographs she takes of her sitters.
 Subjects have been painted in varying shades of browns, greys, lime greens, navy blues, and light oranges.

 Casteel's painterly approach and bold use of color have been compared to painters Jacob Lawrence, Nancy Spero, and Henri Matisse.
 The palettes Casteel develops in her work are both based on an obsessive relationship with color and vibrancy founded in her childhood, and a determination to push the boundaries of interpretation.
 She experiments with the effects her colors have on the environments she paints and their relation to her subjects.
-Throughout her collection of work the viewer can observe a wealth of colors representing the skin tones of her subjects alone.
-Casteel's posing and gaze of the subjects in her paintings are just as integral as her relationship with color as she continually attempts to push the dialogue of blackness.
+Throughout her collection of work, the viewer can observe a wealth of colors representing the skin tones of her subjects alone.
+Casteel's posing and gaze of the subjects in her paintings are just as integral as her relationship with color as she attempts to push the dialogue of blackness.
 Casteel's figurative works have also been compared to New York artist Alice Neel.

-Casteel’s work comes from personally-taken photographs of her subjects.
-Entangling deeper meaning and targets for representation in the subjects and their surrounding.
-She aims to nudge the viewer's thought considering what meaning lies behind being a black man in the U.S. today.
-In an interview with studio international, a New York published art periodical with over 200-thousand monthly readers worldwide, Jordan states, “The intent of the paintings is to expose my vision of black men as a sister, daughter, friend and lover.
+Casteel's work comes from photographs she takes of her subjects.
+She aims to nudge the viewer's thoughts considering what meaning lies behind being a black man in the U.S. today.
+In an interview with studio international, Jordan stated, "The intent of the paintings is to expose my vision of black men as a sister, daughter, friend and lover.
 That perspective is one full of empathy and love.
-I see their humanity and, in turn, I want the audience to engage with them as fathers, sons, brothers, cousins – as individuals with their own unique stories to share.”
+I see their humanity and, in turn, I want the audience to engage with them as fathers, sons, brothers, cousins – as individuals with their own unique stories to share."